 All parties participating in a complaint investigation are obligated to protect the privacy of all persons involved to the extent allowed by law.
-The OIC will take reasonable steps to try to ensure confidentiality.
+The EOA will take reasonable steps to try to ensure confidentiality.

 The policy will be made available to all employees and students.
-Periodic notices sent to students, and employees concerning the University's policies against discrimination and harassment will include information about the complaint procedures and will refer individuals to the OIC for additional information.
+Periodic notices sent to students, and employees concerning the University's policies against discrimination and harassment will include information about the complaint procedures and will refer individuals to the EOA for additional information.